oBilet/OBCalendar/README.md

 # OBCalendar

 - `OBCalendar` is a SwiftUI-based calendar library designed to allow you to easily create your own custom calendars.
 With this structure, you can customize the days, months, and years.
-Additionally, you can change the localization of the calendar and display days within specific ranges.
+- To change the locale of calendar-related texts, create a `Calendar` object, set its locale, and pass it to the OBCalendar initializer.
-- Users set the `startDate` and `endDate` in `OBCalendar`, and the range is created automatically.
+- To configure the date range, pass `startDate` and `drawingRange` to the `OBCalendar`'s initializer.